 Closing

 Through the spiral dance of the seasons, nature teaches us that the basic pattern of life is one of oscillation and contrast.
 The rhythm if creation is a pulsating tension between polarities.
-Samhain is the resting place at the very end of the exhale.
-Life force energy in the northern hemisphere is now moving toward gestational silence.
+Samhain is a call of homecoming and remembrance.
+Life force energy in the northern hemisphere is moving toward gestational silence.

 On our solar journey through the year, it is here where we welcome and commune with our ancestors, open our inner eye toward the invisible realms, invite the darkness to strengthen intuitive ways of knowing, and cast our current form into the cosmic cauldron to be reborn.
 It is during this time that we practice resting deeply in not knowing and make home in the process of decomposing.
 We honor, remember and listen to the voice of our ancestors.
 We attune to the subtle realms for wisdom, guidance and direction.